mmomtchev/igc-xc-score/README.md

 * Finding the best start/finish points is a simple minimum/maximum search which is a *O(n)* problem
 * Both can be further optimized by keeping the intermediate results in an R-Tree or a Hashmap, shared among all the branches

 The only weakness of the current implementation are flights consisting of (nearly) perfectly straight lines.
 These are in fact impossible to optimize, producing a very large number of (nearly) identical solutions that can not be eliminated and therefore must be calculated in order to guarantee that the obtained result is indeed optimal.
+For those particular cases there is another possible approach with dynamic programming which has a bounded execution time, on the order of a few minutes for the longest flights.
+This approach is currently not used since it has a rather detrimental impact on the average execution time and has no real benefits aside some very rare, almost perfectly straight line flights.

 The branch selection is breadth-first biased when branching and depth-first biased when bounding.